Download the Application for New Service Form HERE. Please read on to find out all the details!

 - Any additional estimates are billed at OPALCO’s engineering rate.

-- A transportation fee is included in all CIACs that require travel to non-ferry-served islands.
+- A transportation fee is included in all CIACs.
+Each island has its own rate.

 After OPALCO has received all required application information and completed a site visit, a Member Contribution in Aid of Construction (CIAC) statement is mailed to the responsible party (you, your contractor, or your project manager).